dullhunk/book/careers-lab/cvapps/cv-bugs.md

   space and make it harder to read the document - they distract the reader from what you are saying.
   11. **TABULATE** Tables can be a good way to arrange information, but they usually look better, cleaner and easier to read WITHOUT a border
+  12. **ONE PAGE OR TWO?** Its handy to have both a one page and a two page CV.
+It is usually much easier to write a two pager than a one pager, but some employers demand a one page.

 ## Structure (ST)